1. Get Started¶

 1.1 Sign up for ScienceCloud¶

-Ask for access by emailing email@example.com.
+Ask for access by contacting Science IT.
 We will contact you to arrange a meeting for an introduction to the system.

 You need to be affiliated with a University of Zurich research group (that we call Project) and have an identity in the ITIM Identity Manager system.